k-vinay/cs126-final-project/DEVELOPMENT.md

   finished collision detection for rooms, mapped out room coordinates, added them to the program, completed map so you can now explore everywhere properly

+commits up to 12/12/18:
+  added in enemies and bullets,
+  added in health for the player, which drops upon enemy contact or falling into pits doors close with enemies present